-Across the globe there are two predominant systems of law which govern the manner in which state and judicial forums tackle crimes.
+Across the globe, there are two predominant systems of law which govern the way state and judicial forums tackle crimes.
 They are the inquisitorial system and the adversarial system.
 The prevalent system in India for dealing with offences is the adversarial system.
-In this system two advocates represent their parties' positions before an impartial judge, who attempts to determine the truth of the case.
+In this system, two advocates represent their parties' positions before an impartial judge, who attempts to determine the truth of the case.
 In India, as in other common law countries where this system exists, it is built on an extensive set of provisions incorporated in statutory laws of evidence and procedure.
 Inherent to the adversarial system are the principles of 'innocent until proven guilty', 'non-obligation to inculpate oneself' and 'double jeopardy'.
-Simultaneously the very nature of the system has built in incentives in the form of plea bargaining and compounding (settlement by paying money) by the accused to expedite the course of justice and mitigate expenditure and time spent in prosecuting the case.
+Simultaneously, the very nature of the system has been built on incentives in the form of plea bargaining and compounding (settlement by paying money) by the accused to expedite the course of justice and mitigate expenditure and time spent in prosecuting the case.

 The Government of India imposes tax on the income of all persons including individuals, Hindu Undivided Families (HUFs), companies, firms, association of persons, body of individuals, local authority and any other artificial judicial person.
 Levy of tax is separate on each of the persons.
 The levy is governed by the Indian Income Tax Act, 1961.
 The Indian Income Tax Department is governed by Central Board of Direct Taxes (CBDT) and is part of the Department of Revenue under the Ministry of Finance, Govt. of India.